react-boilerplate/react-boilerplate/README.md

 - **Unit tests** should be an important part of every web application developers toolchain.
 [Mocha](https://github.com/mochajs/mocha) checks your application is working exactly how it should without you lifting a single finger.
 Congratulations, you just won a First Class ticket to world domaination, fasten your seat belt please!

 - [**react-router**](https://github.com/rackt/react-router) is used for routing in this boilerplate.
 Using the new, and currently unreleased, `1.0` version, react-router makes routing really easy to do and takes care of a lot of the work.
 Since the version is not officially out yet, the [documentation](https://github.com/rackt/react-router/blob/master/doc/00%20Guides/0%20Overview.md) is not fully finished, but by far finished enough to work for most needs.

+- [ServiceWorker](http://www.html5rocks.com/en/tutorials/service-worker/introduction/) and [AppCache](http://www.html5rocks.com/en/tutorials/appcache/beginner/) make it possible to use your application offline.
+As soon as the website has been opened once, it is cached and available without a network connection. [`manifest.json`](https://developer.chrome.com/multidevice/android/installtohomescreen) is specifically for Chrome on Android.
+Users can add the website to the homescreen and use it like a native app!

 ## Getting started